 "Due Inquiry" Requirement - The Advisor conducts a "due inquiry" in order to establish a basis that the qualified Custodian sends account statements to each Client no less frequently than quarterly.
-To accomplish the "due inquiry" requirement, the CCO or Delegate receives written confirmations on their own personal accounts from the Custodian that the account statement was sent, giving the Advisor reasonable belief and assumption that Client statements were sent to Clients by the Custodian.
+To accomplish the "due inquiry" requirement, the CCO or Delegate receives written confirmations on accounts from the Custodian that the account statement was sent, giving the Advisor reasonable belief and assumption that Client statements were sent to Clients by the Custodian.
+Further, certain delegated individuals, appointed by the CCO, also maintain personal account[s] at each respective custodian that is recommended by the Advisor.
+The CCO will confirm, at least annually, with each delegate, the receipt of statements on at least quarterly basis, further confirming the due inquiry requirement.
 Accessing the Client's account statements on the Custodian's website will not satisfy the "due inquiry" requirement because it does not confirm the account statement was actually delivered to the Client.